-I was invited by One The Magazine to share the story of the awakening realizations that radically shifted perspective and changed life as I knew it beyond, way beyond anything that could have been imagined.
+Invited by One The Magazine to share the story of the awakening realizations that radically shifted perspective and changed life beyond, way beyond anything that could have been imagined.
 This ‘story’ is offered in service, in joy, in gratitude….

 Living Simple Truth